Why High-rank Neural Networks Generalize?: An Algebraic Framework with RKHSs: Problem Setting

 \subsection{RKHS for analyzing deep models}

 We use the Rademacher complexity to derive a generalization bound.
-According to Theorem 3.5 in~\citet{mohri18}, the generalization bound is described by the Rademacher complexity.
+According to Theorem 3.5 in~\citet{mohri18}, the generalization error is bounded by the Rademacher complexity.
 Thus, if we obtain a Rademacher complexity bound, then we can also bound the generalization error.
 To derive a Rademacher complexity bound, we apply the framework of RKHSs.
-The Hilbert space $\hil$ to which the modes belong does not always have the reproducing property.
+The Hilbert space $\hil$ to which the models belong does not always have the reproducing property.
 Indeed, a typical example of $\hil$ is $L^2(\mathbb{R}^d)$ as we discussed in Example~\ref{ex:affine}.
 Thus, we consider an RKHS that is a function space on the parameter space $G$ and isomorphic to a subspace of $\hil$.
 We can regard the deep model on the data space $\mcl{X}_0$ as a function on $G$ through this isomorphism and make use of the reproducing property on $G$.
+Here, the isomorphism ensures that the mathematical structure of the RKHS is the same as the subspace of $\hil$.
 We define the following positive definite kernel $k: (G \times \cdots \times G) \times (G \times \cdots \times G) \to \mathbb{C}$ to construct an RKHS to analyze the deep model~\eqref{eq:deep_model}:

 We denote the RKHS associated with $k$ as $\mcl{R}_k$.

 Let $\mathbf{g}=(g_1,\ldots,g_L)$, $\phi(\mathbf{g})=k(\cdot,\mathbf{g})$, and $\tilde{\phi}(\mathbf{g})=\rho(g_1) A_1 \cdots A_{L-1} \rho(g_L) v$.
 Let $\mcl{K}_0=\{\sum_{i=1}^n c_i \tilde{\phi}(\mathbf{g}_i) \mid n \in \mathbb{N}, \mathbf{g}_i \in G^L, c_i \in \mathbb{C}\}$ and $\mcl{K}=\overline{\mcl{K}_0}$.
 Note that $\mcl{K}$ is a sub-Hilbert space of $\hil$.
 Let $\iota:\mcl{K}\to \mcl{R}_k$ defined as $\iota(h)=(\mathbf{g}\mapsto \langle \tilde{\phi}(\mathbf{g}), h \rangle_\mathcal{H})$.
 The map $\iota$ enables us to regard the Hilbert space $\mcl{K}$, where the deep model is defined, as the RKHS $\mcl{R}_k$. \begin{proposition} The map $\iota$ is isometrically isomorphic. \end{proposition}